Lemoncode/typingsBySample/01 Typings/readme.md

 # Sample 01: Typings

-In this sample we will use JQuery library installing the typgins definitions
+In this sample we will use JQuery library installing the typings definitions

 Summary: